 What Are the Northern Lights Made Of?

 As noted above, the Northern Lights, also known as aurora borealis, is created due to interactions between the sun and the Earth’s magnetosphere.
-While the sun is best known for giving off light, making it possible for life to exist on Earth, light is far from the only thing that the sun admits.
+While the sun is best known for giving off light, making it possible for life to exist on Earth, light is far from the only thing that the sun emits.
 All stars, including the sun, give off a variety of particles which are collectively known as “solar wind” due to the way that they reverberate out into space.

 Solar wind contains radioactivity and other harmful particles that are deadly to humans and other life.
 If solar wind were allowed to hit the Earth directly, it would kill humans and all life on the planet’s surface.
 However, solar wind cannot penetrate the Earth’s atmosphere due to the planet’s magnetic field.
 The magnetosphere, the protective barrier generated by the Earth’s magnetic field, extends outward into space and deflects or neutralizes solar wind before it can reach the Earth’s surface.